Art-mj1/Art-mj1/README.md

 ### Nice to meet you, My name is MinJi Park.
-I did recently a small project with React and TypeScript. 👋
+I did recently a project with React and TypeScript. 👋

 ## Introduce myself